MateenSQ/BusinessReportingLocal/README.md

 Find the app <a href="">here</a>.

 ## Creating an Account
 You will be met with a login screen with an option to register using an email, name and password.
-Email structure is enforced, it is recommended to use a small faux email, like "1@1.com" (and copy it the clipboard) as you may need to logout and login if you wish to experience different roles in the app.v
+Email structure is enforced, it is recommended to use a small faux email, like "1@1.com" (and copy it the clipboard) as you may need to logout and login if you wish to experience different roles in the app.

+## Approved
+All newly registered users